JMiceli7/Icebreaker/README.md

 - Styled user interface
 - Easy to add more questions directly in the code

-### Try it out!
+Try it out!
+This app is live at https://jmiceli7.github.io/Icebreaker/
-1. Download or clone the repo: git clone https://github.com/JMiceli7/Icebreaker.git
-2. Open index.html in your browser

 ### Planned improvements:
 - Enhance CSS styling